 VERONICA “LA VERO” BARRERA-KOLB – DANCE

 Veronica Barrera-Kolb has been dancing flamenco for over 25 years, while taking occasional breaks to earn four academic degrees and have three daughters.
 She has studied the art form from notable flamencos like Ciro, La Tania, Belén Maya, Timo Lozano, and María Bermudez.
 For the past 17 years she has studied under Maestra Sara De Luis in Seattle, who she considers her biggest influence.

 Throughout the past decade, La Vero has performed with numerous local and international artists and appeared in the Seattle Opera’s production of Carmen in 2004.
-In Seattle she has performed often with Savannah Fuentes, Carmona Flamenco, and recently began collaborating with La Peña Flamenca de Seattle, under the direction of Rubina Carmona.
+In Seattle she has performed with Savannah Fuentes, Carmona Flamenco, and La Peña Flamenca de Seattle.
 With this extensive experience, Veronica has shared the stage with some of the best flamenco artists in the western United States, including Jesús Montoya, Vicente Griego, and Ricardo Díaz, amongst others.
 In addition, she enjoys collaborating with her husband Markus Barrera-Kolb, a Seattle-based flamenco guitarist.